70-20-10 rule for money & budgets: as seen on TikTok

 Once your debts are in order, a good place to start is creating an emergency fund.
 This is a pot of money that acts as a fallback if life throws you a curveball.
 Generally emergency funds are between three to six months’ worth of your income, but even saving up £1,000 will set a realistic goal to get you started.

-With Loqbox Save, not only can you save towards your financial goals, but you can grow your credit score at the same time.
-Just let us know how much you want to save for a year (between £20-£200 a month) and we’ll report your monthly payments to the main three credit reference agencies in the UK: Experian, Equifax, and TransUnion.
-That helps to boost your credit score.
+With a Loqbox membership, not only can you save towards your financial goals, but you can grow your credit score at the same time.
+Just let us know how much you want to save for a year (between £20-£200 a month) and we’ll report your monthly payments to the main three credit reference agencies in the UK: Experian, Equifax, and TransUnion

 Improvements to your credit score are not guaranteed.